 Dow Jones Industrial Average (DJIA) Overview

-One of the followed indices in the world, The Dow Jones Industrial Average (DJIA) tracks the thirty largest, publicly-owned companies traded on the New York Stock Exchange (NYSE and the NASDAQ).
+One of the most followed indices in the world, The Dow Jones Industrial Average (DJIA) tracks the thirty largest, publicly-owned companies traded on the New York Stock Exchange (NYSE and the NASDAQ).

 How is the DJIA Calculated?

 Higher share price stocks are given a higher weight in the index.
 Therefore, a more significant percentage move in the higher-priced components has more impact on the final calculated value.

 How the DJIA differs from the S&P indices is that it is not a weighted arithmetic average, nor does it represent its component companies market-cap.
 Instead, it is the sum of the price of one share of stock for all the components, divided by the divisor.

 Therefore, a one-point move in any of the component stocks will move the index by an equal number of points.